-Dr. Jodi Jacobson Frey, Associate Professor
+Jodi Jacobson Frey, Professor

-Prior to teaching, Dr. Jacobson Frey provided EA and work/life services to NASA, Goddard Space Flight Center, where she was recognized with several awards for her service to employees and family members.
+Prior to teaching, Dr. Frey provided employee assistance and work/life services to NASA, Goddard Space Flight Center, where she was recognized with several awards for her service to employees and family members.
 As an employee of COPE, Inc., and later as an EA professional in private practice, she worked for several years providing direct EAP, outpatient mental health, and crisis intervention services.
 Dr. Jacobson Frey also works with MASI Research Consultants, Inc. as a senior researcher for the international consulting firm specializing in the evaluation of EAPs and work/life programs.

 UM School of Social Work